NoelKirkland/currency-exchange-calculator/README.md

 # _Currency Exchange Calculator_

-#### _This application allows the user to US Dollars into five other country's currency_
+#### _This application allows the user to convert US Dollars into five other country's currency_

 #### By _**Noel R. Kirkland**_

 ## Description

 _Once the user has properly set up the application they can then enter an amount of money into a data field.
 The user can then select from a drop-down menue of five different countries.
-Once the user hits the submit button they are displayed the current exchange rate for their selected country as well as their inputted amount converted into that country's currency._
+Once the user  hits the submit button they are then displayed the current exchange rate for their selected country as well as their inputted US Dollar amount converted into that country's currency._

 ## Setup/Installation Requirements